TeacakeTech/staticpipes-core/docs/internal_model.md

 be changed as needed.

 At the end of calling all the processes, the file will be written to the site.
-During the prepare stage, `process_file` is called but the results are not written to the build site.

 This has the limitation that one source file must produce exactly one destination file.